jianwen-android/notes-sst-/Computing+/Chapter 7/Chaopter 7 Flashcards.md

 	- e.g. losing header data means that you will not be able to understand what the cell data means and both are lost
 - if the corrupted data cannot be recovered or replaced, this also results in data loss.

+## Data corruption

 What are the causes of data corruption
+- occurs when computer data is made unusable by errors or alterations.
+- happens when reading, writing or transmission of data ?
+1. Human error
+2. Power failure
+3. Hardware failure or damage
+4. Malicious software or viruses

+### Human error

+How does human error cause data corruption
 ?
-- occurs when computer data is made unusable by errors or alterations.
-- happens when reading, writing or transmission of data

-## Human error

  - **Storage device may be accidentally damaged during transport**
  - Multiple users working on the same file may accidentally overwrite each other's data

-### Preventative measures
+What are preventative measures against human error
+?
  - **Make regular backups of data.**
  - **Use adequate protection when transporting storage devices.**
  - Set up rules when collaborating with multiple users to prevent them from writing to the same file at the same time

-## Power failure
+### Power failure
+How does power failure cause data corruption
+?
 - if power supply fails, data in the process of being written may become corrupted
 - data stored in volatile memory but not yet written to a storage device will be lost

-### Preventative measures
+What are preventative measures against power failure
+?
 - Make regular backups of data.
 - Set up a backup power supply or uninterruptible power supply (UPS) so storage devices can complete any write operations in case of a power failure.

-## Hardware failure or damage
+### Hardware failure or damage
+How does hardware failure or damage cause data corruption ?
 • All magnetic, optical and solid-state storage devices can fail, either due to overuse, manufacturing defects or age.

-### Preventative measures
+What are preventative measures against hardware failure or damage ?
 - Make regular backups of data.
 - Check storage devices regularly and replace them immediately when signs of failure are detected.

-## Malicious software or viruses
+### Malicious software or viruses
+How does malicious software or viruses cause data corruption ?
 • Some malicious software (see section 7.3) may purposely damage and corrupt data as a way of attacking the computer.

-### Preventative measures
+What are preventative measures against malicious software or viruses ?
 - Make regular backups of data.
 - Avoid opening email/chat attachments or files from unknown sources.
--   Install and configure a [[7.2 Unauthorised Access#Firewall]] to prevent them from spreading through the network.
+- Install and configure a firewall to prevent them from spreading through the network.
-- [[7.3 Threats to privacy and security#Install anti-spyware and anti-virus software]], as well as perform regular scans and updates.
+- Install anti-spyware and anti-virus software, as well as perform regular scans and updates.